Alex Jones concedes Sandy Hook attack was ‘100% real’

 But Heslin and Lewis said Tuesday that an apology wouldn’t suffice and that Jones needed to be held accountable for repeatedly spreading falsehoods about the attack.
 They are seeking at least $150 million.

-Closing arguments are expected to begin later Wednesday after more testimony from Jones, who has portrayed the lawsuit as an attack on his First Amendment rights.
+Jones told the jury that any compensation above $2 million “will sink us,” but added: “Ï think it’s appropriate for whatever you decide what you want to do.”

+Testimony concluded around midday and closing arguments were expected to begin Wednesday afternoon.

-Jones is the only person testifying in his own defense.
+Jones was the only person who testified in his own defense.
 His attorney asked him if he now understands it was “absolutely irresponsible” to push the false claims that the massacre didn’t happen and no one died.

 Jones said he does, but added, “They (the media) won’t let me take it back.”